How do you Determine Proper Compensation for Startup CEOs and Early Employees?

 How much money is in the bank?

 This is an especially important question to answer when you’re trying to hire your first employees.
 You have to be able to afford the talent you’re recruiting without cutting your financial runway unnecessarily fast for some quick-to-compete cash package.
-If the CEO is also a founder, it will be much easier to manage their salary because the value of their compensation package will likely lean much heavier toward equity than cash.
+If the CEO is also a founder, it will be much easier to manage their annual salary because the value of their compensation package will likely lean much heavier toward equity than cash.
 But bringing in non-founders takes actual dollars and requires confronting these tough questions: how much money do we have?
 How long will this last us?
 How does a cash package for X employee change this?

 What’s your current valuation?